 In 2020, the IT industry continues to get more and more globalized.
 Having stopped outsourcing software development, lots of tech companies now feel inclined towards offshore development centers (ODC).
 Nowadays, this model is regarded as an upgraded solution for IT business, as it entails more benefits than traditional outsourcing.
 In this article, we’ll look at offshore development from different perspectives and describe the main steps of building an offshore development center.

 What is a Dedicated Offshore Development Center (ODC)?

 An offshore development center, also known as ODC, is a development office with a team of software engineers located in an offshoring country.
 In essence, this is a company’s branch in another country with a vast pool of talents and lower costs.
 The ODC is an efficient business model for both large IT product companies and startups.
 It helps to establish the presence of a company in another country, better access to IT talents, and save at the same time.
-For example, big companies such as Grammarly, Samsung, and Wargaming already use this model and have their offshore software development offices in Kyiv, Ukraine.
+For example, big companies such as Grammarly or Samsung already use this model and have their offshore software development offices in Kyiv, Ukraine.